fahrulalwan/ganjil-genap/README.md

-# Jakarta Even-Odd License Plate Policy Checker 🚗
+# Jakarta Even-Odd License Plate Policy Map 🚗

 A web application that helps drivers in Jakarta check which roads they can access based on the even-odd license plate policy (Ganjil Genap).
 Built with Next.js.